tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_analyze_json.md

 Just remember, objects are set off with curly braces `{ }` and contain key-value pairs.
 Sometimes those values are arrays.
 Arrays are lists and are set off with square brackets `[ ]`.

+{: .tip}
-{% include tip.html content="It's important to understand the difference between objects and arrays because it determines how you access and display the information.
-More on that later." %}
+It's important to understand the difference between objects and arrays because it determines how you access and display the information.
+More on that later.

 ## Identify the objects and arrays in the weatherdata API response